 The securities industry is highly regulated, and investment advisors must follow strict guidelines concerning the types of investments recommended and sold to investors.
 This is in order to protect the best interests of all parties involved in investing.
 A private securities transaction becomes an issue when a registered investment representative sells a client a security that has not been sourced and approved by the financial firm that employs the rep.

-Rules Limit Investment Rep Moonlighting
+Rules and Rep Moonlighting

-A private securities transaction occurs when a licensed investment representative presents or sells a security or other type of investment that is not officially offered by the investment firm that employs him.
+According to FINRA, a private securities transaction occurs when a licensed investment representative presents or sells a security or other type of investment that is not officially offered by the investment firm that employs him.
 Private securities can be any type of investment, including publicly traded stocks, bonds or funds to non-public investments offered by private parties.

 An investment firm is responsible for all investment-related activities of the company's licensed representatives.
-This means a representative of the firm is required by law to report any private securities transactions to her employer.
+According to Sonn Law Group, this means a representative of the firm is required by law to report any private securities transactions to her employer.
 The investment firm also is legally required to review the outside investment opportunity for its suitability and appropriateness.